germainlefebvre4/ansible-cheatsheet/README.md

 # Ansible RefCard
 RefCard for Ansible usage.

-Written by Germain LEFEBVRE by August 2018 for Ansible v2.7 usage.
+Written by Germain LEFEBVRE by December 2018 for Ansible v2.7 usage.

 **Table of Contents**